 – Breakfast –

 Most mornings I enjoy eating Rice Chex cereal with rice milk, a banana and coffee.
 Until two months ago, I always poured 1% milk on my cereal.
 My change to rice milk was not related to my nickel allergy, but a choice to reduce my dairy intake.
 Occasionally I’ll make scrambled eggs with onions, bell peppers and tomatoes or homemade lemon cottage cheese pancakes.

 – Lunch –

 Ever since I was a child, I’ve preferred eating a sandwich for lunch.
 My sandwiches are always on sourdough bread, which I ensure doesn’t include any soy or soybean oil.
 Then I spread avocado on the bread, add soy-free turkey meat, Swiss cheese, tomato, onion, and basil leaves.
 I’ve not had any problems eating either dried or raw herbs.
-Instead of eating lunch meat, I sometimes make egg or tuna salad with celery, onions, tomatoes, cilantro and dried cranberries.
+Instead of eating lunch meat, I sometimes make egg salad or tuna salad with celery, onions, tomatoes, cilantro and dried cranberries.
 Usually, I don’t use any condiments or I’ll use plain yogurt, mustard or Litehouse Ranch dressing.

 In addition to a sandwich, I include raisins, a raw fruit and a vegetable side.
 Typically this includes an apple, orange, peach, pear and carrots or zucchini slices.
 If I need an additional and quick protein source, I include a hard-boiled egg.
 Occasionally, I’ll eat dinner leftovers for lunch with my fruit and veggie sides.